flip-flop-foundry/talos-kms-sever/README.md

 * The lvm keys are encrypted using AES-256-GCM
 * Each volume get an individual AES-256-GCM key
+* The node UUID and IP address are used as additional authenticated data (AAD) during encryption
+  * This helps ensure that the encrypted lvm key can only be decrypted by the same node
 * The encrypted lvm keys are stored in a local json file, ideally on an encrypted filesystem
 * Communication with the Talos node is done using TLSv1.3+ only